Markemp/Cryengine-Converter/README.md

 d-----        5/20/2017   9:05 AM                UI
 ```

-This is pretty close to what a game like Star Citizen will look like after you extract all the `.pak` files, using a utility like 7zip.
-The important directories here are Objects (generally contains the `.cga/.cgam/.cgf/.skin` files) and the Textures directory.
+This is pretty close to what Cryengine/Lumberyard games will look like after you extract all the `.pak` files, using a utility like 7zip.
+The important directories here are `Objects` (generally contains the `.cga/.cgam/.cgf/.skin` files) and the `Textures` directory.
 You *generally* don't need to worry about the directory structure unless you're using my cryengine-importer.ps1 script, but let's just call this the root directory for Cryengine assets.

 > **Aside:**  When compiled (or you just download the .exe), this program is easiest to use when you put it into a dedicated directory that is in the path.
 I won't go into [how to modify the path on your computer](http://lmgtfy.com/?q=changing+path+on+a+windows+computer), but I have my own `d:\scripts` directory with cgf-converter.exe in it, along with a few other commonly used scripts and programs.
 I recommend you do the same (or something similar), as from now on the Powershell commands I type out will assume that the programs are in the path.
 If they aren't, **the commands I list will not work.**

 > **Aside 2.0:**  Be careful exporting stuff to **`.obj`** files, as it is no longer supported.
-A Cryengine file (in incredibly simplified terms) consists of a geometry file (ends in `.cga/.cgaf/.cgam`) and the related material file (ends in `.mtl`).
+A Cryengine file (in incredibly simplified terms) consists of a geometry file (ends in `.cga/.cgf/.cgam/.skin`) and the related material file (ends in `.mtl`).
 The Cryengine material file is an XML file that contains material info.
-This program will take that file and convert it by default to an .obj material file with the *same name*, which is not ideal.
+This program will take that file and convert it by default to an `.obj` material file with the *same name*, which is not ideal.
 Use the `-noconflict` argument to make it write to a similar name that won't conflict.

 ** Important:**  Use the `-objectdir` argument whenever possible!
 The location of the material files is dependent on a number of factors, and the program does its best to find them.
 However, if it can't find the proper material file for the object you're trying to convert, it will just create default materials for the model.

-### Tutorial Video:
+### Tutorial Videos:
 I have a playlist of tutorial videos here:  https://www.youtube.com/watch?v=6WoA2ubTZ0k&list=PL106ZeLhxxVn551_IKGKeU_LBODtkh29b

 ### Conversion Instructions